Strategic human resource management

 What is strategic human resource management?

-Strategic human resource management (strategic HRM, or SHRM) may be regarded as an approach to the management of human resources that provides a strategic framework to support long-term business goals and outcomes.
+Strategic human resource management (strategic HRM, or SHRM) is an approach to managing human resources that supports long-term business goals and outcomes with a strategic framework.
 The approach focuses on longer-term people issues, matching resources to future needs, and macro-concerns about structure, quality, culture, values and commitment.
-It is necessarily dependent on the evolving nature of work itself: our Megatrends research explores some of these recent key trends.
+It is necessarily dependent on the evolving nature of work itself, which is explored in our Megatrends series and our Profession for the Future strategy.

-This interpretation of strategic HRM is followed in Strategic HRM: the key to improved business performance which includes comprehensive coverage of the various definitions and approaches to HRM, strategy and strategic HRM.
+Strategic HRM: the key to improved business performance explains in detail the various definitions and approaches to HRM, strategy and strategic HRM.
 It states that strategic human resource management is a complex process that is constantly evolving and the subject of ongoing discussion by academics and other commentators.
 Its definition and relationships with other aspects of business planning and strategy are not absolute and opinions vary.

 Login or register for a free account to continue reading this factsheet and to learn about: